jayrgee/jayrgee-blog/source/_drafts/is-this-thing-on.md

 _Publications_ are collections of posts.
 Blogs.

-You can also allow other Medium users to contribute to your publication as _writers_ or _editors_.

 As of November 2017 all new publications will be served up on the Medium.com domain.

-### No more custom domains on Medium.com
+## No more custom domains on Medium.com

 Medium _did_ previously offer custom domains as a feature.
 This was originally a _free_ option later replaced by a one-off setup fee (US$75) in early 2017.